ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Introduction

-To evaluate the effectiveness of our method, we conduct experiments on the widely used nuScenes~\cite{caesar_nuscenes_2020} benchmark, a large-scale autonomous driving dataset comprising multi-view camera and LiDAR.
-As our approach can be easily integrated into existing query-based 3D object detectors, we assess its effectiveness across several state-of-the-art models, including CMT~\cite{yan_cross_2023}, TransFusion~\cite{bai_transfusion_2022}, SparseFusion~\cite{xie2023sparsefusion}, and FUTR3D~\cite{chen_futr3d_2022}.
-Our extensive experiments demonstrate that our query initialization strategy consistently and significantly improves the overall detection performance in terms of both mAP and NDS, with particularly strong gains in challenging scenarios involving occluded, small, distant, or densely packed objects.
-Our main contributions are summarized as follows:
+We evaluate our method on the widely used nuScenes benchmark~\cite{caesar_nuscenes_2020}, a large-scale autonomous driving dataset with multi-view cameras and LiDAR sensors.
+Since our approach integrates seamlessly into existing query-based detectors, we validate its generality across several state-of-the-art models, including CMT~\cite{yan_cross_2023}, TransFusion~\cite{bai_transfusion_2022}, SparseFusion~\cite{xie2023sparsefusion}, and FUTR3D~\cite{chen_futr3d_2022}.
+Our model-agnostic design enables easy integration into a wide range of query-based detectors without modifying their core architectures.
+Extensive experiments show consistent improvements in both mAP and NDS, with particularly strong gains for occluded and small objects in crowded urban scenes.